OmicsDI/edu-dev/content/post/searching-in-omicsdi.md

 {{< / highlight >}}

-Since Apache Lucene supports regular expression searches (matching a pattern between forward slashes) the forward slash ' / ' has become a special character to be escaped.
+Since Apache Lucene supports regular expression searches (matching a pattern between forwarding slashes) the forward slash ' / ' has become a special character to be escaped.
 For example to search for
 ``cancer/testis`` use the query ``cancer\/testis``.
 If special characters are not escaped the actual query performed may be different from what expected.

 #### Query examples